TimeTravelersHackedMe/Ultrasound.IO/README.md

 + Stepper motor provides high resolution turning accuracy along with high torque using a 200-step 2A/coil step motor that is driven with a Pololu DRV8825 which provides 32 microsteps per step
 + The force that the solenoid exerts is controlled by pulse-width modulation (e.g. 50% on, 50% off at a high frequency)
 + Force sensors (strain gauges) are connected using integrated circuits that eliminate the need for complex op-amps (TI INA125P)

+## Instructions
+#### Windows:
+1 Install WAMP
+2 Download this repo
+3 Copy/paste all files to the WAMP www directory (C:/wamp/www by default)
+4. Open the browser and go to http://localhost
+#### Linux
+Debian-based distributions:
+1. Enter sudo apt-get install -y git apache2 php5 && cd /var/www && git clone THISREPOURL . in the terminal
+2. Open the browser and go to http://localhost
+Red Hat Enterprise Linux based distributions:
+1. Enter sudo yum install -y apache2 git php5 && cd /var/www && git clone THISREPO . in the terminal
+2. Open the browser and go to http://localhost

 ## Issues
 + Connectivity to the oscilloscope is established using AJAX calls in Javascript - older versions of the TDS3000 that do not add "Allow Cross Origin: *" into their HTTP header will not be able to connect to the website unless the web browser is run with security features off